 b.
 Goals, Objectives, and Performance Measures.
-Applicants should describe the goals of the proposed program and identify its objectives (as detailed on pages 5 and 6).
+Applicants should describe the goals of the proposed program and identify its objectives.
 When formulating the program's goals and objectives, applicants should be cognizant of the performance measures that OJJDP will require successful applicants to provide.
-Applicants should briefly describe the need for training and technical assistance to improve the judicial system's handling of child abuse, neglect, and related cases.
-Commercial sexual exploitation and sex trafficking of minors should be understood as acts of abuse and violence against children and adolescents.